decentraland/documentation/content/creator/scene-editor/smart-items/custom-items.md

 Custom Items are stored each on a separate folder on your local machine

-- In Windows: _User/AppData/Roaming/creator-hub/Custom_
+- In Windows: _User/AppData/Roaming/creator-hub/Custom Items_
-- In Mac: _Users/username/Library/Application Support/creator-hub/Custom_
+- In Mac: _Users/username/Library/Application Support/creator-hub/Custom Items_

 {{< hint warning >}}
 **📔 Note**: